102481/styleguide-bcc/ui-components/typography/links.md

 ### Target Attributes

 A target to use for internal and external links and for image area links.

+By default, links to internal Brisbane City Council content should open in the same window \(active window\).
+However, a link to external content \(a non-BCC website\) should open in a new window.